VishalShenoy2002/CoWin-Vaccine-Tracker/README.md

 ## Suggestion
 Add the following to the code:
 1. Create an Infinite Loop
-2. Add `time.sleep()` with number of seconds inside the infinite loop as the parameter for time interval so that the program runs once for each time interval.
+2. Inside the infinite loop add `time.sleep()` with number of seconds as the parameter for time interval so that the program runs once for each time interval.
 3. *For Windows :* Create a task in task sheduler and make it trigger during Startup so that the program starts running automatically when your computer starts.